Petr Shelokhonov: Baltic Sea

-In 1949, Petr Shelokhonov was conscripted in the Soviet Armed Forces in Leningrad, and then he served in the Red Navy for five years.
+In 1949, Petr Shelokhonov was conscripted into the Soviet Armed Forces in Leningrad, and then he served in the Red Navy for five years.
 Petr began his service as a seaman part of the crew in charge of smoke screen devices on ships of the Baltic Fleet.
 There he was soon arrested for telling a political joke.
 Petr was detained for several days at the strict guardhouse – military detention facility.
 That experience did not break his will, as he used humor to survive.
-From 1949 to 1954 he served in the Soviet Navy stationed in Kaliningrad, Klaipėda and Liepaja.
-Peter eventually moved up from a sailor to actor with the Theatre of the Baltic Fleet in the city of Liepaja.
+From 1949 to 1954 he served in the Soviet Navy stationed in Kaliningrad, Klaipėda and Liepāja.
+Peter eventually moved up from a sailor to actor with the Theatre of the Baltic Fleet in the city of Liepāja.
 There he delivered many radio and stage performances, earning critical acclaim and an Honorable Note from the Republic of Latvia.
-In 1952, in Liepaja, he did a great job at the gala concert of the Baltic Fleet delivering exceptional performance and attracting the attention of Admirals Kharlamov and Golovko, and not only them.
+In 1952, in Liepāja, he did a great job at the gala concert of the Baltic Fleet delivering exceptional performance and attracting the attention of Admirals Kharlamov and Golovko, and not only them.
 Petr noticed being followed.
 He was "caught" in the radio room listening to foreign radio stations - Frank Sinatra's voice.
 At that time Stalin ordered radio jamming of foreign radio stations throughout the USSR, but there was no radio interference on the sea, and the sailors listened to prohibited radio broadcasts.
 Listening to "enemy voices" was then a serious accusation.
 Petr Shelokhonov was punished again for telling political jokes and for listening to foreign radio stations, such as the Voice of America and the BBC.
 Listening to foreign radio stations was considered anti-soviet activity, a punishable crime in the Soviet Union during the Cold War.

 But even after the guardhouse, again and again, as if spellbound, he continued to listen to his favorite music on the radio: Frank Sinatra, Bing Crosby, Glenn Miller, Louis Armstrong, Ella Fitzgerald, and understood that the big world lives a different life, that is full of joy and happiness.
 In 1954, Petr Shelokhonov was discharged from the Red Navy and applied to the Leningrad State Institute of Theatre, Music, and Cinema, but the school refused to accept him because of his scarred face and bad anti-soviet record.
 Peter's free-spirited humor only angered the hard-liners, so for him, many doors closed.